singh-man/books/crackingTheCoding/10_sortingAndSearching.md

 Note that you don't need to copy the contents of A after running out of elements in B. They are already in place.

-**10.2    Group  Anagrams:** Write a method to sort an array of strings so that all tne anagrams are next to each other.
+**10.2    Group  Anagrams:** Write a method to sort an array of strings so that all the anagrams are next to each other.

 SOLUTION